Modeling Parts Without Constraints in Your Structural Analyses

 With two planes of symmetry, remove translation along the intersection line of the planes via a single point constraint.

 In terms of presenting the results of such models, it is also good to know how to center the visualization of the displacements.
 Suppose we want our model to be visualized with the displacement centered about the hole.
 What we can do is introduce an average component coupling operator and define it over the boundaries of the hole.
-Then, when visualizing the displaced results, we can subtract out this averaged location in the Displacement subfeature, as shown in the screenshot below.
+Then, when visualizing the displaced results, we can subtract out this averaged location in the Deformation subfeature, as shown in the screenshot below.

 Using the average operator to recenter the visualization of the displacement about the center of the hole.

 In summary, we have shown a set of techniques to use for modeling 3D parts where we only have a set of balanced loads, but no constraints.
 The simplest approach is to use the Rigid Motion Suppression feature, but we sometimes need to constrain via a set of points due to other symmetry conditions.

 For the case of 2D structural models, a similar but simpler approach is applied.
 For parts without symmetry, one point has to be fully constrained in the xy-plane and another point must be constrained to prevent rotation about the out-of-plane z-axis.
 For a 2D model with one plane of symmetry, or parallel symmetry planes, only one point displacement constraint is needed to prevent motion along the symmetry plane.
 For a 2D model with intersecting symmetry planes, no additional constraints are needed.
 For the case of 2D axisymmetric models, only the displacement along the z direction (parallel to the axis of symmetry) must be constrained at any single point.

 These techniques are particularly useful when dealing with problems involving thermal expansion, and can be used in any study type, including stationary, time-domain, frequency-domain, or eigenfrequency.
 These methods are a powerful tool for all structural analysts.

 - Today in Science